 Adjust your driving habits

 As you hit the road, there are some little adjustments you can make to your driving habits to reduce your carbon footprint.
 You can start by planning your entire route before setting off.
 While getting lost in unfamiliar roads is part of the fun of a road trip, it leads to wasted time, miles, and fuel, all of which contribute to more emissions.
 By planning your route, you can avoid backtracking as well as choose roads where you won’t get stuck in traffic when passing through urban areas.
 You also want to avoid speeding not only to reduce the chances of an accident but also to reduce the amount of fuel you burn.

 What you pack matters when it comes to your car’s eco-friendliness.
-First of all, the heavier the car is, the worse its fuel economy is, so make sure you only pack items you’ll absolutely need such as snacks, sunglasses, a cozy blanket, first aid kit, a change of clothes if you’re taking a multi-day road trip, and a reusable water bottle to refill your water at parks, visitor centers, rest stops instead of buying bottled water.
+First of all, the heavier the car is, the worse its fuel economy is.
+All so make sure you only pack items you’ll absolutely need.
+For that’s such as snacks, sunglasses, a cozy blanket, first aid kit.
+Also a change of clothes too.
+So if you’re taking a multi-day road trip, and a reusable water bottle to refill your water at parks, visitor centers, rest stops instead of buying bottled water.
 When it comes to electronics, you only need your phone; laptops, tablets, handheld consoles, and Bluetooth speakers are great but they’ll only add weight and consume more energy, not to mention serving as a distraction from the sights you come across on your way.

-You don’t have to stop taking road trips entirely to lessen your impact on the environment.
-Instead, focus on finding ways to be more mindful of the environment by increasing your efficiency and reducing your waste on the road.
+You don’t have to stop taking eco-friendly road trips entirely to lessen your impact on the environment.
+Instead, focus on finding ways to be more mindful of the environment.
+All by increasing your efficiency and reducing your waste on the road.